|Partner Institution/Organization Homepage:||Click to visit|

 For estimated program costs, please click on the Budget Sheet at the top of this brochure.

 Passport and VisaStudents are responsible for ensuring that their passports are valid for their entire stay in the United Kingdom.
 For further information on renewing or obtaining a U.S. passport, please consult the U.S. State Department passport website.

 Because you will be studying in the UK for more than six months, you need to get a Tier 4 Student Visa.
 This visa is complicated, and you will need to start the process six-eight weeks before you plan to leave for the UK.
 If applying from the U.S., you should first complete the visa application form online, make your payment, and then use the online booking system to schedule a convenient location and time to submit your biometric data.
 You will visit one of the 129 U.S. Citizenship and Immigration Centers, where they will scan your fingertips and take a digital photo.
 Once you have submitted your biometric data, you will send in your passport and documents by mail.

 Application ProcessStudents with a 3.4 GPA or better will be preferred.
 Although strong underclassman grades are recommended, the primary factor in admission to the program is a genuine eagerness and enthusiasm to gain a greater world view and evidence that this program would be beneficial to your undergraduate curriculum.

 - One letter of recommendation from a Princeton faculty member who has taught you

-- Official transcript from the Registrar’s Office (paper version)
+- Official transcript from the Registrar’s Office (digital version)

 In addition to a program application, students must also complete the Princeton Course approval form.
 This form is reviewed by the Committee on Examinations and Standing, which grants final approval to participate in the program.
 Students who meet the university eligibility requirements to study abroad and who have the support of their department are normally approved by the Committee.